 The former is the troubled Starz adaptation of his 2001 novel – known more for drama behind the scenes than what’s going on onscreen – the latter is the Amazon series based on the novel he co-wrote with the late Terry Pratchett.
 Gaiman ultimately served as that program’s showrunner and is apparently in no hurry to take on that amount of responsibility again.
-Goyer is still on board as a producer and all three are working on the pilot script.
+Goyer is still on board as a producer and all three worked on the pilot script.
 Also, unlike previous attempts to bring The Sandman to the screen, the show has an 11-episode commitment.

 Like most of the various would-be Sandman adaptations, the first season will adapt “Preludes & Nocturnes,” and, according to Gaiman, “a little bit more.”
 We assume this means at least one episode will directly adapt issue #8, “The Sound of Her Wings,” which introduced Morpheus’ sister, Death, into the story.
 But since the comic delighted in non-linear storytelling, it is possible other episodes in the season will feature (seemingly) standalone tales of people coming into contact with Morpheus or one of his subjects.
 An entirely animated episode based on issue #18, “A Dream of A Thousand Cats,” would be an amazing thing to watch.
 We also imagine Gaiman’s “little bit more” will include the introduction of The Corinthian; a wayward and murderous dream who becomes the series’ first major antagonist, but does not appear until the comic book’s second storyline.

-As for the main plot, Morpheus will spend the season reclaiming three essential items containing much of his power – a ruby, a bag of dust, and a gas-mask-like helmet – while learning the ways his captivity changed the Dreaming and the waking world.
+As for the main plot, Dream will likely spend the season reclaiming three essential items containing much of his power – a ruby, a bag of dust, and a gas-mask-like helmet – while learning the ways his captivity changed the Dreaming and the waking world.
 In the comics, this story featured appearances from DC characters like Dr. Destiny, Martian Manhunter, and John Constantine, but it is unclear if the TV series will maintain these comic book ties.
 That said, Constantine TV series star Matt Ryan has previously volunteered to play John wherever and whenever the character appears in other shows, movies, or animated material.